Sausage-Stuffed Butternut Squash

 Is butternut squash stuffed with sausage healthy?

-Yes, it is!
+“Healthy” means something different to everyone.
+Our standard of the word means using whole, nutritious foods as much as possible.
+If this is your understanding of “healthy,” then yes, this sausage-stuffed butternut squash is healthy.
 Butternut squash is an excellent source of vitamin A in the form of beta-carotene.
 It’s important for normal vision and a healthy immune system, and it helps the heart, lungs and kidneys function properly.
+Turkey sausage is also leaner than pork sausage.

-How do I choose the best butternut squash?
+How do you choose the best butternut squash?

-A ripe butternut squash is a creamy tan or dark beige color, and should not have any green spots or streaks.
+When choosing the best butternut squash, look for a ripe one that is creamy tan or dark beige, with no green spots or streaks on the outside.
 The squash should have a matte finish, not a shiny or waxy one.
 A shiny finish may indicate that the squash was picked too early.
 Finally, a ripe butternut squash should feel heavy for its size.

 What should I serve with this butternut squash and sausage dish?